VincentDion/Project8OC/README.md

 Version 1.1 (06/11)
 - Preparation for the 11th project of OpenClassrooms
 - DB has been changed to sqlite3 because of troubles with psycopg2 module

+Version 1.2 (06/11)
+- To try the application, you must fill a secret Django key in the settings.py file, as well as using the commands migrate & fill_db.
+- Small fix on Login and Logout function